Anmol53/react-conceptual-questions/README.md

 11. ## How to connect react with backend?
     ***
 12. ## Why use Redux in react?

+    When multiple components require the same data, we need to `lift the state up` until we find the common ancestor.
+We know that in React, data can only flow in one direction.
+Therefore, we will also need to create multiple callbacks to update the data.
+This will cause two problems.
+First, data will also be available to the intermediate components, even if the data is not required by them.
+Second, the code becomes too complex.
+Therefore we use _`Redux`_.

+    _`Redux`_ is a state management library.
+Redux helps manage the global state of an application by creating a global store.
+From this store, any component can access the store's data and update the data.

     ***

 13. ## Explain how to work with redux?
     ***
 14. ## What is the container pattern?